anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/05_Singleton_Design_Pattern.md

-# Singleton Design Pattern Explained
+# Singleton Design Pattern - My Notes

-## 🔥 What is Singleton Pattern?
+## What is Singleton Pattern?

-The Singleton Pattern ensures that:
+Singleton Pattern make sure that:

-* Only **one instance** of a class is created
+* Only one object of the class is created
-* That single instance is shared **globally across the system**
+* That one object is used everywhere in program
-* No other object of the same class can be created again
+* No one can create more objects of that class again

-## 🧠 Simple Explanation:
+## Simple Way to Understand:

-Think of it like your home Wi-Fi router.
-No matter how many people use it, they all connect to the same router.
-You don't install a new router for every user.
+Think like Wi-Fi router in your home.
+All people in home connect to same router.
+We don’t buy new router for everyone.

-**That's Singleton Pattern!** One instance, used by everyone.
+Same in Singleton Pattern — one object only, used by all.

-## 💡 Real Life Examples:
+## Real Life Examples I Learned:

 ### 1. Printer Spooler

-* There should be only one print job handler
+* Only one print manager should exist
-* All print commands go to the same instance
+* All print commands go to same instance

 ### 2. Database Connection Manager

-* Only one connection manager should exist
+* Only one connection manager should be used
-* If multiple are created, it leads to chaos
+* If many are created, problems will come

 ### 3. Logger

-* A centralized log manager is needed
+* One logger should manage all log entries
-* All classes send log entries to the same logger object
+* All classes use same logger object

-## 🎯 Why Use Singleton?
+## Why Singleton is Useful?

-* ✅ **Memory Efficient** – Only one object created
-* ✅ **Globally Accessible** – All classes access the same instance
+* Saves memory (only one object)
+* Easy to use everywhere in app (globally accessible)
-* ✅ **Shared Resource Management** – Used for resources like config files, loggers, etc.
+* Manages shared things like loggers, config etc.

-## 😨 Problems Without Singleton:
+## Problem Without Singleton:

+If we do this:

 ```java
 new PrinterSpooler();